David Gates: Bread and fame

 Bread reunited in 1976 for one album, Lost Without Your Love, released late that year.
 The title track—again written and sung by Gates—reached No. 9 on the Billboard Hot 100.
-At the end of 1977, Gates released what would be his most successful single as a solo artist, "Goodbye Girl", from the 1977 film of the same name.
+At the end of 1977, Gates released what would be his most successful single as a solo artist, "Goodbye Girl", from the 1977 film The Goodbye Girl.
 It peaked at No. 15 on the Billboard Hot 100 in 1978.
 To capitalize on that success, Gates put an album together in June 1978 that featured material from his first two solo albums mixed with some new material.
 It yielded another hit single, "Took the Last Train", which reached No. 30 on the Billboard Hot 100 but the album itself made it only to No. 165 on the Billboard 200.
 In 1978, Gates and Bread guest starred on an episode of The Hardy Boys Mysteries.

 Botts and Knechtel from Bread, along with Warren Ham, brother Bill Ham and bassist David Miner, continued to record and tour with Gates.
 In late 1978, they toured billing themselves as "David Gates & Bread", which brought a lawsuit from Griffin, who was still co-owner of the Bread trademark, and an injunction against the use of the name Bread.
 By the end of 1978, the "Bread" moniker had been dropped and they continued on as "David Gates and His Band".
 The dispute was not resolved until 1984.

 Gates released the albums Falling in Love Again (featuring "Where Does the Loving Go"), which peaked at No. 46 on the Billboard Hot 100 in 1979, and Take Me Now, which peaked at No. 62, in 1981.
 He recorded a duet with Melissa Manchester, "Wish We Were Heroes", included in her 1982 album Hey Ricky.
 Gates was less active in music during the remainder of the 1980s.
 He concentrated on operating a cattle ranch in the Fall River Valley of Northern California, located on land he purchased in the 1970s.
 He returned to music in 1994, when he released Love Is Always Seventeen, his first new album in thirteen years.

 Gates and Griffin put aside their differences, and reunited for a final Bread tour in 1996–97 with Botts and Knechtel.
 With the deaths of three of the other principal members of Bread, Gates is the sole surviving band member from their heyday, although Royer still successfully works in Nashville.